erikh/saturn/README.md

 ## Querying

-**NOTE**: For Google Calendar, all listings that are unbounded time-wise have a current maximum bound of seven days back, plus one day ahead.
+**NOTE**: For Google Calendar, all listings that are unbounded time-wise have a current maximum bound of 30 days back, plus 30 days ahead.
 This is to ensure we grab all the results if possible in a single fetch, as well as not destroy your network each time you want to query this information for old or large calendars. `saturn` is not currently capable of backing up your Google Calendar.